 16. Birds Will Be A Big Part Of Your Trip

 The native birds of New Zealand are beautiful — and likely to wake you up each morning, unless you’re only staying in large cities.
-I’ve gotten familiar with the call of the tui; enjoyed the chattering visits of fantails who, several times, have nearly landed on my hand; and been amused by the kereru, or wood pigeon, who prefers landing in bushes and on branches much too small for its size.
+I got familiar with the call of the tui; enjoyed the chattering visits of fantails who, several times, nearly landed on my hand; and was amused by the kereru, or wood pigeon, who prefers landing in bushes and on branches much too small for its size.